Undine (2020 film): Plot

 After Christoph leaves, Johannes asks to meet with Undine, telling her he has made a mistake and should not have ended their relationship, but she rejects him.
 In the evening, Undine receives a call from Christoph asking about Johannes.
-He asks her if she was in love with him, but does not believe her when she denies it and hangs up.
-Undine leaves him a voicemail, but after receiving no response by the morning decides to visit him.
+Christoph asks Undine if she was in love with Johannes, but does not believe Undine when she denies it and hangs up.
+Undine leaves Christoph a voicemail, but after receiving no response by the morning decides to visit him.
 Arriving at the Lingese, she discovers that an accident left Christoph trapped underwater without air for 12 minutes and he has been hospitalized in a braindead state.
-She tells Christoph's colleague, Monika, about the phone call, but Monika tells her that Christoph's accident happened the previous afternoon and accuses her of lying.
+She tells Christoph's colleague, Monika, about the phone call, but Monika tells her that Christoph's accident happened the previous afternoon, before the time of the phone call, and accuses Undine of lying.

-Undine visits Johannes at his home, where he is swimming with Nora.
-After Nora heads inside, Undine enters the pool with Johannes and drowns him, before submerging herself in a body of water.
+Undine visits Johannes at his home, where he is swimming.
+While Nora is in the house, Undine enters the pool and drowns Johannes, then walks to a body of water and submerges herself.
 At the same moment, Christoph wakes up yelling her name.
 Christoph travels to Berlin to look for Undine, but visiting her apartment he finds a couple he does not recognize, who tell him that the apartments are for short-term leases and Undine must have left already.
 He visits her work, where one of her co-workers tells him that Undine was a freelancer and she has not seen her in months.

 Two years later, Christoph is now living with Monika, who is pregnant.
-He is asked to work on the turbines in the Lingese again, and while diving encounters Undine who is swimming in the river.
-When he emerges he inspects the video feed but finds nothing.
-That night, he returns to the Lingese and submerges himself despite Monika's cries.
+He is asked to work on the turbines in the Lingese again.
+While diving there, he encounters Undine, who takes his hand.
+When he emerges, he inspects the video feed, but finds no trace of her.
+That night, he returns to the Lingese and submerges himself, despite Monika's cries.
 He sees Undine once again.
 As Monika sits alone by the water, Christoph returns and embraces her, holding the statue of the diver.